 Ensure Accurate Pour Costs Every Time

 There could be many reasons for such a high pour cost, including over-pouring, frequent spillage, unrecorded comps, and even theft.
 At the same time, suspiciously low pour costs can also be symptomatic of a larger problem.
 Mistakes in the bar inventory process, having inaccurate sales figures, or miscalculation of pars and variance, can all contribute to inaccurate pour costs.
-Therefore, we recommend using a bar inventory system like BinWise Pro that streamlines liquor inventory for you and alerts you when an item’s pour cost is too high or too low.
+Therefore, we recommend using a bar inventory system like BinWise Pro that gets a hold on liquor inventory control for you and alerts you when an item’s pour cost is too high or too low.

 Contact us to learn more about how BinWise Pro can help you take inventory accurately, calculate your pars and variance, and alert you when your pour costs are too high or too low.